Red-Hat-EMEA-Portfolio-SSA/bcluc2_deploy_vms/README.md

 ```
 The ansible-navigator.yml file in this repo is already configured to pass those env variables to your execution environment.
 This way you don't need to hardcode your passwords.

-Remember to modify the vars.yml file with your values and then run the playbooks:
+Remember to modify the vars.yml file with your values.
+Also remember to create secrets.yml with your cdn credentials and then run the playbooks

 ```
 $ ansible-navigator run 01-create-rhel-custom-iso.yml               -e @vars.yml --eei bcl-ov:9 -vv -e debug=true